 Well, yes, that used to be a fundamental tenet of journalism, Nowadays news happens fast and providing it has become quite cut-throat.
 Newspapers are losing out to the more immediate mediums such as the internet and radio and TV.
 So it appears that newspaper editors, especially but not exclusively, can’t afford to be fussy – and, for the most part, the public doesn’t really care.
 Most are more interested in entertainment rather than news – otherwise how can we account for the success of the tabloids?

 News affects moods.
 And financial markets.
 And interest rates.
 And politics.
 And legislators.
 And public opinion.
 And voting preferences.

 Journalists will claim that they’re just reporting the facts.
-The question might be are they ‘reporting or creating the news?’
+The question might be are they ‘reporting or creating the facts?’